LinuxBrony/OSUQDB/README.md

  - Quotes can be displayed in different orders (Browse, Latest, Random)
    - Browse and latest have different pages
  - Clicking the name of a Quote will give you a link to ti
- - Posts can be upvoted
+ - Posts can be upvoted and downvoted
    - Upvoting logs your IP and only lets you vote every 48 hrs per quote
+   - You can change your vote
  - Limited CSS

 What doesn't:
  - There's no links at the bottom to let you navigate between pages
- - No downvote
- - You have to manually approve quotes
+ - You have to manually approve quotes from the console
  - No static pages explaining what it is or news or anything
  - Missing kitten (or other cute animal) links at the bottom
  - Stuff I haven't thought of